Magonista rebellion of 1911: Background

 The tensions that led to the rebellion was due in part to preexisting tensions between conservative and radical parties in Southern California and Northern Mexico.
 The PLM supported the Mexican Revolution, the overthrow of Porfirio Díaz's dictatorship, the liberation of Baja California, and the welfare of indigenous peoples.
 They were also against American investment in Baja California, something they viewed as another form of imperialism.
 The PLM received a wide range of support from radical groups based in Southern California.
-Many American conservatives in California were alarmed at the amount of support the PLM and the Magón brothers received, as well as the possibility of losing their land should the anarchists rebel.
-This incited further racial, political, and social tensions, as the interests of both groups collided.

 Preceding the revolution, the Magón brothers, Ricardo and Enrique Magón, were exiled from Mexico due to their criticisms of Díaz as well as their calls for social reforms.
 However, this did not stop their attempts to stir up a revolution against Díaz.
 The Magón brothers moved PLM's headquarters to Los Angeles, where many were "seething with social discontent," said Emma Goldman, fellow anarchist and social reformist.
 Here, the PLM found allies in many other left-wing groups, such as the Industrial Workers of the World (IWW), the Socialists, Chicanos, and trade unionists.
 Through their many speeches and their general activism within the labor community, their philosophy of anarchism was widely spread.
 Due to their pro-union and pro-workers stance, the radicals received popular support from the majority of the labor force and from sympathetic members of their community.
 The PLM especially appealed to migrant workers who have experienced the harsh working conditions in Northern Mexico.